(AP) Chinese manufacturing activity ticked up more slowly than expected in September.

-HSBC said the reading was still positive because although it expanded only slightly, it showed further improvement from July, when the index hit an 11-month low.
+But HSBC economists said the reading was still positive because it showed further improvement.

-China's communist leaders have been trying to reverse a slowdown in which growth hit a two-decade low of 7.5 percent in the latest quarter.
-But they've held back on implementing broad-based measures.
+China's leaders are trying to reverse a slowdown that dragged down growth to a two-decade low of 7.5 percent in the latest quarter.